7201krap/CPP_introduction_to_opencv/README.md

 1. Get webcam video frames.
 (This is can be changed to an another camera such as a CCTV.
 You can do this by changing parameter in 'VideoCapture')

 2. It detects an intruder by comparing the previous frame and the current frame.
-Therefore, clone the current frame to the old frame (previous frame)

 3. Make both frame as a binary image therefore reduces the computational complexity as well as easier to detect blobs.